andrewbrey/dotfiles/README.md

 - Improve outdate checks (all `pam` interactions?) so that one failing doesn't fail all
 - Make `init` scripts idempotent so that if needed, the `bootstrap` script can be re-run on an already-configured system
+- Do not check for command on path for brew casks when checking if installed/uninstalled